-7. Stock Contractors must:

-a.
-Stock contractor must produce ten (10) rodeos where the IPRA holds the first sanction to be eligible to participate in annual IPRA awards.
+- Stock Contractors must: - Stock contractor must produce ten (10) rodeos where the IPRA holds the first sanction to be eligible to participate in annual IPRA awards. - b.

-b.
 All IPRA stock contractors must have at least five (5) first approved rodeos or ten (10) co-approved rodeos with two (2) of the ten (10) being IPRA 1st sanctioned for stock to be eligible for the IFR.
-NOTE: Ten (10) points will be given for each IPRA nonaffiliated rodeo.
-Five (5) points will be given for each IPRA co-approved rodeo, and one (1) point will be given to second sanction IPRA affiliated rodeo.

-c.
-IFR stock eligibility will be determined by the stock's previous year's merit regardless of ownership.d.
-Bullriding will count to bring stock to the IFR, if all criteria is met.

-e.
-New stock contractor will be assisted by the nearest field representative director, for the duration of said rodeos, to assist in having rodeos conform to IPRA standards.

-8. Anyone purchasing an IPRA approved rodeo company, whether in whole or in part, must comply with the requirements for new stock contractor approval.
-9. All leased cattle must be approved by the event directors.
+NOTE: Ten (10) points will be given for each IPRA non- affiliated rodeo.
+Five (5) points will be given for each IPRA co-approved rodeo, and one (1) point will be given to second sanction IPRA affiliated rodeo. - IFR stock eligibility will be determined by the stock's previous year's merit regardless of ownership. - Bullriding will count to bring stock to the IFR, if all criteria is met. - New stock contractor will be assisted by the nearest field representative director, for the duration of said rodeos, to assist in having rodeos conform to IPRA standards. - Anyone purchasing an IPRA approved rodeo company, whether in whole or in part, must comply with the requirements for new stock

-10. All bucking stock must be branded or painted with legible numbers before drawn.

-11. Steer Wrestling cattle will have a minimum weight of four hundred and fifty (450) pounds.

-12. All boxes and Chutes in timed events must be secured or staked down.

-13. Box Pads are mandatory at all rodeos.

-14. The stock contractor will be certain that all contract personnel Judges, secretaries, timers, pickupmen, contract performers, flagmen, announcer, bullfighters (clowns), barrelmen, etc.) working their rodeos are members in good standing and have met all necessary approval standards.
+- contractor approval. - All leased cattle must be approved by the event directors. - All bucking stock must be branded or painted with legible numbers before drawn. - 11.
+Steer Wrestling cattle will have a minimum weight of four hundred and fifty (450) pounds. - All boxes and Chutes in timed events must be secured or staked down. - 13.
+Box Pads are mandatory at all rodeos. - : EVERY RODEO SHOULD HAVE AT LEAST PLYWOOD BEHIND THE BOX PADS IN THE BOXES TO PREVENT THE HORSE FROM KICKING THE PIPE OR INJURING THEMSELVES. - 14.
+The stock contractor will be certain that all contract personnel Judges, secretaries, timers, pickupmen, contract performers, flagmen, announcer, bullfighters (clowns), barrelmen, etc.) working their rodeos are members in good standing and have met all necessary approval standards.
 Failure to do so will result in a fine to the Stock Contractor for each unapproved person used at each rodeo.
-(Approved contract acts list to be sent to each stock contractor.)

-15. Stock contractor is required to hire two pickupmen in the Bareback Riding and Saddle Bronc Riding and one drive-out-man in the bull riding for each performance and slack.
-The drive-out-man can be one of the pickupmen.
-The drive-out-man must be an IPRA member.
+(Approved contract acts list to be sent to each stock contractor.) - 15.
+Stock contractor is required to hire two pickupmen in the Bareback Riding and Saddle Bronc Riding and one drive-out-man in the bull riding for each performance and slack.
+The drive-out-

-16. One previously approved timer and one previously approved judge must be hired at new rodeos produced by a first year member stock contractor, unless special permission is granted by the Executive Committee.

-17. When a stock contractor has two rodeos per week, the second rodeo must be approved by the Executive Committee in order to maintain the quality of stock necessary for a professional rodeo.

-18.It is agreed between the officers Executive Committee and stock contractor of all championship rodeos, that qualified stock will be used.
-If a stock contractor leases stock, that stock must be approved by the IPRA.

-19. Any stock contractor accepting a contract on a rodeo that reduced its total added money without approval of the Executive Committee will be fined.

-20. Stock contractors must hire judges from the approved judges list.
-If a stock contractor hires an unapproved or restricted judge, he will be fined.

-21. A stock contractor cannot bid on an IPRA rodeo until he has a current membership.

-22. A stock contractor must hold a stock contractor card in both associations to sanction an affiliated rodeo.
+- man can be one of the pickupmen.
+The driveout-man must be an IPRA member. - 16.
+One previously approved timer and one previously approved judge must be hired at new rodeos produced by a first year member stock contractor, unless special permission is granted by the Executive Committee. - 17.
+When a stock contractor has two rodeos per week, the second rodeo must be approved by the Executive Committee in order to maintain the quality of stock necessary for a professional rodeo. - 18.
+It is agreed between the officers Executive Committee and stock contractor of all championship rodeos, that qualified stock will be used.
+If a stock contractor leases stock, that stock must be approved by the IPRA. - Any stock contractor accepting a contract on a rodeo that reduced its total added money without approval of the Executive Committee will be fined. - Stock contractors must hire judges from the approved judges list.
+If a stock contractor hires an unapproved or restricted judge, he will be fined. - A stock contractor cannot bid on an IPRA rodeo until he has a current membership. - A stock contractor must hold a stock contractor card in both associations to sanction an affiliated rodeo